 Students who meet the eligibility criteria are only allowed to receive one each of the four Government grant programs per academic year.

 Pell Grant – Offered to undergraduate students demonstrating financial need.
-The maximum award for the 2018-2019 academic year is $6,095.
-Students are only eligible to receive a Pell Grant for 12 total semesters or equivalent academic period.
+The maximum award for the 2022-2023 academic year is $6,895.
+Students are only eligible to receive a Pell Grant for 12 total semesters or an equivalent academic period.

-TEACH Grant – Offered to students who commit to work as an educator in a high-need field or in a low-income school.
+TEACH Grant – Offered to students who commit to working as educators in a high-need field or in a low-income school.
 The grant awards up to $4,000 per year.

-Iraq and Afghanistan Service Grant – Given to students who do not qualify for a Pell Grant, but who lost a parent to military service following the events of 9/11.
-The maximum award is equal to the maximum Pell Grant for a given academic year.
+Iraq and Afghanistan Service Grant – Given to students who do not qualify for a Pell Grant but who lost a parent to military service following the events of 9/11.
+The maximum award equals the Pell Grant for a given academic year.

 The award disbursement for federal grants is split evenly during each academic period.
-Disbursement is the process of distributing financial aid do the student.
+Disbursement is the process of distributing financial aid to the student.

 In order to receive a federal grant, students must file their FAFSA®.